Lemon-Chad/NupizLang/vm/libraries/vec/DOCS.md

 Returns a vector with all of the arguments as elements.

+## vecFrom

+`vecFrom(list)`

+Returns a vector with all of the elements of the given list as the elements of the new vector.

 ## at

 `at(vector, index)`

 Returns the element at the given index of the vector.

+## find

+`find(vector, ele)`

+Returns the index of the element in the given vector, or -1 if it is not found.

 ## size